- Location: Main Office Ruhunu Maha Kataragama Dewalaya, Kataragama 91400, Sri Lanka

 Kataragama temple is located in Sri Lanka, Kataragama town.
-Kataragama temple is dedicated to the Buddhist guardian deity Kataragama deviyo and Hindu war god Murugan.
-It is one of the few religious sites in Sri Lanka which is venerated by the Buddhist, Hindus, Muslim people.
-In past, it was a jungle shrine very difficult to access but today it is accessible by an all-weather road.
+Kataragama temple is dedicated to the Buddhist guardian deity Kataragama and Hindu god Murugan.
+It is one of the few religious sites in Sri Lanka which is venerated by Buddhists, Hindus, and Muslim people.
+In the past, it was a jungle shrine very difficult to access but today it is accessible by an all-weather road.
 The shrines and nearby Kiri vehera are managed by the Buddhists.
-The shrines of Teyanai and shiva are managed by the Hindus and the mosque managed by Muslims.
+The shrines of Teyanai and Shiva are managed by the Hindus and the mosque is managed by Muslims.

-There is a number of theories behind the origin of the shrine.
-As per Heinz Bechert and paul younger the mode of veneration and rituals are connected with the Kataragama deviyo is survival of Vedda mode of veneration that preceded by the arrival of Buddhist and indo-Aryan cultural in the last centuries BCE.
+There is a number of legend behind the origin of the shrine.
+As per Heinz Bechert and Paul Younger the mode of veneration and rituals are connected with the Kataragama deviyo is the survival of the Vedda mode of veneration that was preceded by the arrival of Buddhist and Indo-Aryan culture in the last centuries BCE.
 Hindus, Buddhists, and even Muslims have tried to co-opt the diety.

 Different Evidence for Kataragama Temple

-The first literary mention of Kataragama in the context of a sacred place to kanfha-murugan in the 15th-century poems of arungirinathar.Traditions clams that he visited the forest shrine before he composed the poems.
+The first literary mention of Kataragama in the context of a sacred place to Kantha-murugan in the 15th-century poems of Arungirinathar.Traditions clams that he visited the forest shrine before he composed the poems.

 The temple has a number of ancient ruins and inscriptions.
 Based on dated inscriptions found nearby the Kiri vehera is believed to have been built or renovated around the 1st century BCE.

-The festivals and daily rituals do not base on standard Hindu or Buddhist rituals.
-Which follows the Paul younger calls as ancient Vedda traditions of worships.
+The festivals and daily rituals are not based on standard Hindu or Buddhist rituals.
+Which follows what Paul younger calls ancient Vedda traditions of worship.